praveenharan/e-com/README.md

-# Ambulatory Performance & Clinical Insights Dashboard - SQL / PySpark / Fabric
+# Ambulatory Performance & Clinical Insights Dashboard - SQL / PySpark / Fabric (ETL)

 ## Problem Statement
 > Ambulatory leadership lacks a unified view of clinical metrics, causing unpredictable patient flow and inefficient scheduling that leads to staff burnout.
 This project develops an end-to-end data pipeline and visualization suite to provide the clarity needed to optimize patient care and operational efficiency.